-There are 2 types of emergency contraception; the pill method and the insertion of a device called the copper intrauterine device (IUD).
+There are 2 types of emergency contraception to prevent pregnancy; the pill method and the insertion of a device called the copper intrauterine device (IUD).
 A copper IUD can prevent pregnancy because its presence is toxic to sperms.
 A woman might use emergency contraception if she forgot to take her birth control pills, if the condom broke or slipped off during sexual intercourse, or if no birth control methods were used.

 The symptoms of a drug allergy include one or more of the following: